workonthewinkel/wuunder-shipping/README.md

 5. **Sync Release to Main** (`.github/workflows/sync-release-to-main.yml`)
    - Triggers: Release published
-   - Auto-creates PR to sync version bumps back to `main`
+   - Automatically pushes `release` branch to `main` to keep them in sync
-   - Updates existing PR if one already exists
+   - No PR created (already reviewed in release PR)

 ### Creating a Release